 If you’re in winter, the warmth of good counsel will thaw the rough icy spots.
 Talking with others who understand your job will help you deal with loneliness or frustration.
 Ask a faithful prayer partner to help shield you, through prayer, from the stormy blasts of discouragement.

-Judy Wortley is a children’s ministry consultant and the author of The Training Remedy (David C. Cook).
+Judy Wortley is a children’s ministry consultant and author.

 Want more articles for children’s ministry leaders?
 Check these out.

 © Group Publishing, Inc. All rights reserved.
 No unauthorized use or duplication permitted.